‘A couple of hams...’ Support pours in for beloved girls after tragic Coarsegold wreck

 Online and throughout the community, support began to form shortly after the crash.

 A GoFundMe account was quickly set up to help cover hospital bills for Phillips, available by clicking here.
+Another was set up for Ewell’s funeral costs but taken down at the request of her family, though they thanked the community for its generosity.

+“Thank you all for your love and support,” said Ramona Ewell, Ewell’s mother.
+“I hope I can move forward with all the strength your prayers are giving.”

-Scott Marsh, owner of Slim’s Koffee Shak, including the Oakhurst location where both girls worked, said Wednesday he had yet to work with their families on setting up fundraisers.
-But he said he would do whatever they decided was appropriate, such as planning a community fundraiser, or setting up donations at his shops in Mariposa and North Fork as well.
+Scott Marsh, owner of Slim’s Koffee Shak, including the Oakhurst location where both girls worked, said Wednesday he had yet to work with their families on possibly setting up community fundraisers.
+But he said his three shops, including locations in North Fork and Mariposa, are taking donations.

 Beyond that, Marsh described Ewell and Phillips as a “couple of hams” and well-loved mountain girls.